boufik/Cyber-Handbook-Practices/Linux/kernel/eBPF.md

 ## What it is

+**eBPF is a revolutionary technology with origins in the Linux kernel that can run sandboxed programs in a privileged context such as the operating system kernel.
+It allows sandboxed programs to run within the operating system, which means that application developers can run eBPF programs to add additional capabilities to the operating system at runtime.**

 eBPF lets you load small programs into the running Linux kernel and attach them to hook points — a syscall entry, a network packet arriving on a NIC, a function in a userspace binary — where they execute in a sandboxed VM every time that event fires.
 No kernel module, no reboot, no patching kernel source.

 The critical property is safety.
 Before loading, a **verifier** statically analyses the bytecode and rejects anything it can't prove terminates and stays in bounds: no unbounded loops, no arbitrary memory access, bounded stack, limited instruction count.
 If it loads, it can't panic your kernel.
 After verification a JIT compiler translates the bytecode to native instructions, so it runs at near-native speed.